purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

 - Very long movements (typically movements much longer than a VEX field) can potentially never reach maximum speed
     - `<https://github.com/JacisNonsense/Pathfinder/issues/43>`_

-First, let's initialize a Chassis Controller (or Chassis Model) to pass into the constructor for the profile Async controller.
+First, let's initialize a Chassis Controller to pass into the factory method for the motion profile Async controller.
 Following that, you can create a profile Async Controller.

 .. note:: The "linear" properties of the chassis given to ``AsyncControllerFactory::motionProfile``
           are for its forward/backwards movements, not the maximum properties for turning or other